 Consider the organization's background, context, purpose, audiences, and range of needs for public relations.

 Identify an example of a public relations activity by this organization and consider that activity through the lens of the RACE process.

 Select a CPRS case study that addresses a PR issue and provides an example of the RACE formula in action

 Compare the CPRS case study to your chosen organization's PR efforts.

-The CPRS Collection is a tremendous resources available to MRU students.
-It contains materials submitted for accreditation and winners of CPRS awards - essentially a library of best practices for just about any public relations function you could imagine.
-The materials are unique, and include everything from t-shirts to DVD's of websites.
-We want you to know about them early on because you'll be using them throughout yor program.
+The CPRS Collection is a great resource for MRU students.
+It contains materials submitted for accreditation and winners of CPRS awards - essentially a library of best practices for public relations functions.
+We want you to know about them early on because you'll be using them throughout your program.

 In this assignment, they serve as benchmarks to help you assess current communication work related by theme, activity, audience or purpose.

 Watch this brief video to see how to find CPRS items in the Library.